Surrogate Costs & Fees

 Surrogacy Agency Fees

-In order to provide our Intended Parents with a qualified and reliable Surrogate, ISC helps facilitate a number of screenings and processes on your behalf.
+In order to provide our Intended Parents with a qualified and reliable Surrogate, ISC helps facilitate various screenings and processes on your behalf.
 These screenings provide the information we need to make sure that our surrogates will be a good match for intended parents.
 The fees below cover the costs of these screenings.
-Please contact us for more details!

 Surrogate screenings: $1,500.00